FinchVPN Review: Quick Expert Summary

 No, I don’t feel safe using FinchVPN for any online activity.
 It doesn’t have a kill switch, it leaks IPv6 traffic, and it logs your IP address.

-A kill switch is security feature that every VPN should offer, as it disconnects you from the internet if your VPN connection drops.
+A kill switch is a security feature that every VPN should offer, as it disconnects you from the internet if your VPN connection drops.
 This prevents you from unknowingly continuing to browse the web without the protection of the VPN.
 FinchVPN fails to protect your IP address while you surf IPv6 sites, and it logs your IP address, which puts your privacy at risk.

 If you’re looking for a VPN with the best security, I recommend ExpressVPN.
 It has a strict no-logs policy that’s been audited, a kill switch for Android, iOS, Windows, Macs, Linux, and even routers, and full leak protection.